tira-io/tira/tira-discourse-deployment/README.md

 To deploy the files named basic scripts are provided.

 ## By Script
 To deploy via script all you have to do by hand is fill the information sufficient for your service into `prod/data.yml`.
-Best create a copy with name `your_service_name.yml` for that.
+Best create a copy with name `your_service_name.yml` for that. **BE SURE THAT THIS INFORMATION IS NEVER LEAKED TO THE PUBLIC!
+The SMTP user WILL be highjacked.**

 **_NOTE_**: The `developer_emails` should be a comma-separated list of mails, not a yaml-list.